Bryan-2680/Cybersecurity-GRC-portfolio/projects/linux-access-control-enforcement/permissions-audit-ls-la.md

 -rw-rw-rw- project_k.txt
 ```

-This allowed write access to both group and others, creating a risk of unauthorised modification and weakening data integrity.
+This created a risk of unauthorised modification and weakened data integrity.

 ### Inconsistent Access Control